jjsantanna/covid19_in_nl/index.md

 {% include tab_history_per_gemeente.html %}

 ### Acknowledgements
 To RIVM that provides meaningful information.
-To the misterious [@Michiexb](https://github.com/Michiexb) who fixed the heatmap graph.
-To [Erik Kemp](https://www.linkedin.com/in/erikkemp/) who requested meaninful changes to the graphs and to the information related to the graphs.
+To [Michelle Petters](https://github.com/Michiexb) who fixed the heatmap graph.
+To [Erik Kemp](https://www.linkedin.com/in/erikkemp/) who requested meaninful changes to the graphs and to the explanations related to the graphs.